scivision/cmake-build-gcc/README.md

 disable Zstd compression (fallback to Zlib)
 : `-Dzstd=off`

+We set GCC options like:

+* `--disable-nls` to avoid gettext dependencies, make GCC output English only
+* `--disable-multilib` to avoid building 32-bit libraries on 64-bit systems

 ## Build

 This CMake project assumes the system already has Autotools, Make, and a new-enough C/C++ compiler.